nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - DC: Dennys Castle

 ## Randomizer info

+- If you cannot find a certain spawner (NPC or Bonus Scroll), use the /get_logical_path command followed by the location name to find in which level the spawner is.

 - Universal Tracker will assume that every local item (except for beacons) are already collected.
 This will matter if you did not randomize the Hills Key, then as soon as you have access to the Music Shrine, Universal Tracker will list the location inside the Hills barn as collectable.